-Prior to or concurrently with the separation, we intend to enter into a ten-year alumina supply agreement with Alcan pursuant to which we will purchase from Alcan, and Alcan will supply to us, alumina for our primary aluminum smelter located in Aratu, Brazil.
+We have entered into a ten-year alumina supply agreement with Alcan pursuant to which we will purchase from Alcan, and Alcan will supply to us, alumina for our primary aluminum smelter located in Aratu, Brazil.
 The annual quantity of alumina to be supplied under this agreement is between 85,000 metric tonnes to 126,000 metric tonnes.
-The agreed upon price for each metric tonne of alumina delivered to us by Alcan pursuant to the agreement will be based on an agreed percentage of the LME selling price for primary high grade aluminum applicable during the three months preceding the date of determination.
+The agreed upon price for each metric tonne of alumina delivered to us by Alcan pursuant to the agreement is based on an agreed percentage of the LME selling price for primary high grade aluminum applicable during the three months preceding the date of determination.